Factory ship: Overfishing

 From 1950 (18 million tons) to 1969 (56 million tons) fishfood production grew by about 5% each year; from 1969 onward production has raised 8% annually.
 It is expected that this demand will continue to rise, and MariCulture Systems estimated in 2002 that, by 2010, seafood production would have to increase by over 15.5 million tonnes to meet the desire of Earth's growing population.
 This is likely to further aggravate the problem of overfishing, unless aquaculture technology expands to meet the needs of human population.

-The world's total wild catch has remained constant for almost 30 years.

 Overfishing has depleted some fish populations to the point that large scale commercial fishing, on average around the world, is not economically viable without government assistance.
 Many states offer subsidies to their fishing fleets, which is unsustainable in the long term.
 According to Oceana, the global fishing fleet is currently up to 250 percent larger than it needs to be to catch what the oceans can sustainably produce.